ryancheunggit/Tensorflow-2-Tutorial/chapter4.md

 3. $$\theta \leftarrow  \theta + u$$
 </div>

-The It is not too difficult to upgrade our gradient descent optimizer to add this feature.
+It is not too difficult to upgrade our gradient descent optimizer to add this feature.

 ```python
 class Momentum(object):